andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/03_Stats_HRF_Overview.rst

 The HRF for a Single Impulse Stimulus
 ^^^^^^^

 If the duration of a stimulus is very short, such as a snap of the fingers, we can say that it is an **impulse stimulus** - in other words, it has no duration.
-As you can see in the following figure, the shape of the BOLD signal looks like a typical Gaussian Distribution, with a peak close to the beginning of the time axis (i.e., the x-axis) and a long tail to the right.
+As you can see in the following figure, the shape of the BOLD signal looks like a typical Gamma Distribution, with a peak close to the beginning of the time axis (i.e., the x-axis) and a long tail to the right.

 .. figure:: HRF_SingleStim.png
   :scale: 30%